 Solution Architect

-Like in every responsible job, training self reflection and managerial reflection is a key to growth the efficiency of personal work and the team work around you.
-With that in mind, I would like to start with listing the key habits that help to be more efficient (in all aspects of life):IMPACT = CREATIVITY × ORGANIZATION
+Like in every responsible job, training self reflection and managerial reflection is a key to grow the efficiency of personal work and the team work around you.
+With that in mind, I would like to start with listing the key habits that help you being efficient in all aspects of life:IMPACT = CREATIVITY × ORGANIZATION.- Be Proactive.

 - Remember about the end goals.